Logo Muuuh Nature and Wildlife Documentaries

 Leaves Petiole

-Leaf petiole refers to the stalk that connects a leaf blade to the plant stem, providing support and transport of nutrients and water.
+The petiole is the stalk that connects a leaf blade to the plant stem, providing support and transporting water and nutrients between the stem and the leaf.

 Leaves Shape